General Information about KUSS in English

 - Darmstadt (City of Science)

 The current head of each regional authority (Landrat) and the mayor (Oberbürgermeister) of Darmstadt (City of Science) are the representatives of the committee.
-The president of Darmstadt’s Regional Council (Regierungspräsidium Darmstadt) is also on the committee as an advisory member.
+The president of Darmstadt’s Regional Council (Regierungspräsidium Darmstadt) is also in the committee as an advisory member.

 4. Who is the Chairman of the Board?

-The Groß-Gerau District Administrator Thomas Will is the chairman of the board.
-The mayor of Darmstadt (City of Science) Jochen Partsch and the District Administrator of Darmstadt-Dieburg Christian Engelhardt represent for the chairman when he is unable to attend.
+The District Administrator of Groß-Gerau Thomas Will is the chairman of the board.
+The mayor of Darmstadt (City of Science) Jochen Partsch and the District Administrator of Bergstraße Christian Engelhardt represent the chairman when he is unable to attend.